 The stock market was down by more than 30% from the previous high.
 People are still panicking because this is just a start for Coronavirus in India and can lead to huge financial crises.
 The number of cases are increasing significantly throughout the world.
 Although government and central bank has started taking measures for it because the impact is highly predictable.
 We still don’t know if this could lead to a recession or it’s just a market correction.
 While others are busy panicking and buying groceries, the future millionaire would think of this as an opportunity to earn super normal profit.
 Hence, what’s the smart strategy for investing during a recession?

 Poor and middle class people are usually busy with the underlying reason of a recession (like buying groceries, talking to relatives, gossiping, reading social media memes, etc).
 While rich people or future millionaires are usually busy analyzing stocks and taking a call on which one to buy.

 Gold price goes up before the recession kicks in, which means its already popular and selling at high price.
 You can’t make profits buying something that is popular.
-Its a foolish move to buy gold during a recessionary phase because they don’t provide any utility and offer very less return as compared to stock.
+Its a foolish move to buy gold during a recessionary phase because they offer very less return as compared to stock.
 Click here to read more about it.